maxvuksan/CustomProtocolChatApplication/README.txt

 1. Install Mingw32 (MinGW-W64-builds-5.0.0)

-	We could were unable to find this exact build so we've uploaded a zip file (if you do it this way follow the bellow instructions to add it to your system path)
+	We could were unable to find this exact build online so we've uploaded a zip file (if you do it this way follow the bellow instructions to add it to your system path)
 		- https://drive.google.com/file/d/1OWfUZDzO-zTUAAP0gxaqcdBLwayYyLix/view?usp=sharing